The Excel COS Function

 Converting from Radians to Degrees

-If your angle is in degrees, you will need to convert it into radians before supplying it to the cos function.Examples of this are given below.
+If your angle is in degrees, you will need to convert it into radians before supplying it to the Cos function.

 Further information and examples of the Excel Cos function can be found on the Microsoft Office website.